Geely's Li Shufu is betting billions on global push

-SHANGHAI (Reuters) - Li Shufu, chairman of Chinese carmaker Geely, is making waves in the global auto market after buying a $9 billion stake in Germany’s Daimler AG (DAIGn.DE).
+SHANGHAI, Feb 26 (Reuters) - Li Shufu, chairman of Chinese carmaker Geely, is making waves in the global auto market after buying a $9 billion stake in Germany’s Daimler AG.

-Li, 54, the son of a farmer from China’s eastern Zhejiang province, has led a major acquisition push globally since 2010, when he took over Swedish car brand Volvo from Ford Motor Co (F.N) in a $1.8 billion deal.

-Over the last year, he has snapped up a $3.3 billion stake in truck maker AB Volvo (VOLVb.ST), a majority stake in sports car maker Lotus, a 49.9 percent stake in Malaysian automaker Proton and flying car start-up Terrafugia.
-He already owns LEVC, the maker of London’s iconic black cabs.

 Li, sometimes compared to U.S. auto icon Henry Ford, founded Zhejiang Geely Holding Group in 1986, which was at the time focused on refrigerators.
 He moved into motorbike manufacturing in the 1990s before switching to autos in 1997.